missionpinball/mpf-docs/config/instructions/lists.rst

         - item2
         - item3

-So you have four options.
+So you have two options.
 Which one should you pick?
 It really doesn't matter.
 You can use whichever one has the style you prefer and whichever one makes your config files easiest to read.
 (We tend to just use commas, but if it's a long list then we'll put each item on